Don Paco: San Juan Cup

-The San Juan Cup had no new challengers for Don Paco every horse in the race he had previously defeated at least once the race was set up to be a walkover for Don Paco.
+Don Paco entered the San Juan Cup having previously defeated every other horse in the field.
 At the start, El Negro Torres drifted in early sandwiching Don Paco in between him and Nube Negra.
 After that El Negro Torress took a clear lead opening up 4 lengths.
 But Salvaje quickly chased after him and the two fought for first-place early.
 However this time Don Paco was right behind them only a length behind the two front runners all he had to do was wait for them to tire.
 By the far turn, he swept by, and after that it simply a parade as he opened up even further not even being whipped just being aggressively hand ridden by Alexis Feliciano.
 Every jewel of the triple crown he won by a huger margin then he did the previous race and in the San Juan Cup he won by 8 1/2 lengths.
-There was no doubt he was the best 3-year-old in Puerto Rico that year.
+His Triple Crown victory made him the ninth horse to win the Puerto Rican Triple Crown.

 Rest of his career

-After the triple crown, he continued to expand his winning streak adding 2 grade 2 stakes races the Antonio Mongil, Jr Classic, and the Antonio Fernandez Castrillon Classic on his way to his biggest challenge the Caribbean International Classic.
-The race would be his greatest challenge as he would be racing against the best horse all the way from Venezuela to Panama.
-He was riding on a 13 race winning streak going into the race and for once that streak would be truly tested.
-At the start, he did his normal schtick of stalking while Heisenberg took the lead Don Paco tried to move into third to not let Heisenberg get away.
-However, by the far turn, he had nothing left and faded to fifth while Heisenberg led all the way and took the race.
+Following his Triple Crown campaign, Don Paco extended his winning streak by capturing two Grade 2 stakes races, the Antonio Mongil Jr. Classic and the Antonio Fernandez Castrillion Classic.
+He then competed in the Caribbean International Classic, entering the race on a 13-race winning streak.
+During the race, Don Paco raced just behind the leaders while Heisenberg set the pace.
+Don Paco moved into contention early but faded to fifth place around the far turn as Heisenberg maintained the lead throughout the race and won.

-Despite this, he would continue his career after the defeat however he never had the same level of supremacy that he had before.
+Despite this, he would continue his career after the defeat.
+Although he won additional stakes races, he did not repeat the extended winning streak of his Triple Crown season.
 He did rack up one more graded stakes win in the Grade 2 Antonio R. Barcelo Classic Stakes at the age of 4 but besides that, all of his victories were simply in allowance company.
-After a 4th in the grade 1 4th of July Cup, he was sidelined for a whole year.
+After a 4th in the Grade 1 4th of July Cup, he was sidelined for a whole year.
 When he returned he simply was not the same.
 He would only win 2 times over the course of his 5 and 6-year-old seasons.
 Both in allowance company.
-He would run his last race in the Antonio Fernandez Castrillon Classic against fellow Puerto Rican triple crown winner Arquitecto.
-A horse who had defeated him 3 other times in stakes company.
+He would run his last race in the Antonio Fernandez Castrillon Classic against fellow Puerto Rican triple crown winner Arquitecto, a horse who had defeated him 3 other times in stakes company.
 This would be the fourth time as Arquitecto ran away with the race while Don Paco was a well-beaten third by over 16 lengths.
 After that, he was retired to stud.